Captain America: Decline in popularity (mid-1940s and 1950s)

 Superhero comics began to decline in popularity in the post-war period.
-This prompted a variety of attempts to reposition Captain America, including having the character fight gangsters rather than wartime enemies in Captain America Comics #42 (October 1944), appearing as a high school teacher in Captain America Comics #59 (August 1946), and joining Timely's first superhero team, the All-Winners Squad, in All Winners Comics #19 (Fall 1946).
+This prompted a variety of attempts to reposition Captain America, including having the character fight gangsters rather than wartime enemies in Captain America Comics #42 (October 1944), having Steve Rogers become a high school teacher after getting out of the army beginning in Captain America Comics #59 (August 1946), and joining Timely's first superhero team, the All-Winners Squad, in All Winners Comics #19 (Fall 1946).
 The series nevertheless continued to face dwindling sales, and Captain America Comics ended with its 75th issue in February 1950.
 Horror comics were ascendant as a popular comic genre during this period; in keeping with the trend, the final two issues of Captain America Comics were published under the title Captain America's Weird Tales.

-Timely's corporate successor Atlas Comics relaunched the character in 1953 in Young Men #24, where Captain America appears alongside the wartime heroes Human Torch and Toro, which was followed by a revival of Captain America Comics in 1954 written by Stan Lee and drawn by John Romita.
+Timely's corporate successor Atlas Comics relaunched the character in 1953 in Young Men #24, where a new Captain America story appears alongside stories reviving two of Timely's other popular wartime heroes, the Human Torch and the Sub-Mariner.
+It was followed by a revival of Captain America Comics in 1954 drawn primarily by John Romita.
 In the spirit of the Cold War and McCarthyism, the character was billed as "Captain America, Commie Smasher" and faced enemies associated with the Soviet Union.
 The series was a commercial failure, and was cancelled after just three issues.
 Romita attributed the series' failure to the changing political climate, particularly the public opposition to the Korean War; the character subsequently fell out of active publication for nearly a decade, with Romita noting that "for a while, 'Captain America' was a dirty word".